MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 1. Close and save the file.

+1. Create a firewall rule to open port 443 to the public IP of the web node so that remote machines can access it.

 1. Launch the administrator's utility and [restart the compute node](admin-utility.md#startstop).

 1. In the same utility, run the [diagnostic tool](admin-diagnostics.md) to send a test HTTPs request.